To save you some time:

 - OEM Embedding

 When working on a new commercial game, game developers always include font research into their software development.
 Gaming licenses for fonts are very similar to app licenses and their pricing would depend on the scope of the game and the number of users it would potentially attract.
-High quality fonts compliment the compound effect on gameplay typography and user experience.
+High-quality fonts complement the compound effect on gameplay typography and user experience.

 Analog Distribution & Product Creation